Ideology of the Islamic State: Importance

 Experts disagree on the importance of ideology in IS.
 According to Cole Bunzel, not all members of IS are aware of the ideology of the group they support.
-On the other hand, Princeton scholar Bernard Haykel, who specializes in the study of IS, argues that many Western observers fail to understand the passionate attachment of IS—including to its rank and file—to religion doctrine: "Even the foot soldiers spout" Quranic verses "constantly.
+On the other hand, Princeton scholar Bernard Haykel, who specializes in the study of IS, argues that many Western observers fail to understand the passionate attachment of IS—including its rank and file—to religious doctrine: "Even the foot soldiers spout" Quranic verses "constantly.
 They mug for their cameras and repeat their basic doctrines in formulaic fashion, and they do it all the time."
 Fawaz A. Gerges also writes "researchers have tended to underestimate the power of the Salafi-jihadist ideology"—which he identifies as ISIL ideology—"at their own peril".

 Names which are used to describe the group

 The names which are used to describe the group or its ideology vary.

 Sunni militant

 USA Today writes that "The Islamic State is a group of Sunni militants" that "believes in the strict enforcement of Sharia law."
 In a conversation with a Western journalist (Thomas L. Friedman), a deputy crown prince of Saudi Arabia (Mohammad bin Salman Al Saud), described IS's message to Saudi and other Arab Muslims as: "The West is trying to enforce its agenda on you — and the Saudi government is helping them — and Iran is trying to colonize the Arab world.
 So we — ISIS — are defending Islam."